richardschoen/ILEaccess/README.md

 You are now ready to start developing applications in .Net, via PHP or on other platforms that can utilize the ILEusion data service.

+# Start Using ILEaccess / ILEusion

 Check out the .Net wrapper for accessing IBM i data using ILEusion and .Net. https://github.com/richardschoen/ILEusion-DotNet

+Hopefully other language wrappers will follow, however any language that can read and write JSON can interact with the ILEusion web service calls.